ibm-cloud-docs/bare-metal/bare-metal-reserved.md

 # Contract term pricing for bare metal servers
 {: #about-reserved-bare-metal-servers}

 {{site.data.keyword.baremetal_long}} gives you the option to lock-in a lower price by signing a contract term.
 You choose between either a 1-year or a 3-year contract.
 A contact term bare metal server is a great option if you know that you need hardware for the long term and makes sure that your resources are available throughout your term.
+When your term is over, you keep your contracted price on a month-to-month basis.
 {: shortdesc}

 ## Advantages